Raku/ecosystem/README.md

     * If using `https://`, be sure your URL ends with a `/`

 * Check that your META file contains valid JSON.
 To do so, you can use an online service, such as [JSON Lint](http://jsonlint.com/).

+There is a module [Test::META](https://github.com/jonathanstowe/Test-META) that can help you detect some, but not all, the common problems people have with the
+META files.